 If you find the “waiting room” bit really hard, but don’t like early mornings either, a good choice is the first appointment after the lunch break.

 You may find it helpful to bring a close friend along to your first appointment, to act as an advocate for you and for moral support.
 Bringing a friend is not a problem (we’ve never had anyone on our support forum say that the dentist minded their partner or friend coming along).
 Not everyone likes this idea though – you may not want even your nearest and dearest to see you in a panicked state.
 Or you may want someone to come along, but only as far as the waiting area.
 Go with whatever feels right for you!

 Most people who have overcome a dental phobia will tell you that you will know when you have found the right dentist.

 Some things to watch out for:

-- How does s/he treat the staff?
-Do they seem comfortable around your dentist?
+- How do they treat the staff?
+Does the staff seem comfortable around the dentist?